adgsenpai/IBM-DataScience-SpaceX-Capstone/README.md

 <p>
 A letter from Ashlin Darius Govindasamy regarding Plagiarism on this repo

-Thank you again for bootstrapping and showing your love on my email/GitHub I really appreciate it.
+Thank you again for bootstrapping and showing your love on my email/GitHub I appreciate it.
 I did not know this repo was gonna blow up.
-I got a slight problem some people just forking this repo and submitting it to IBM.
-Forking the repo means copying it into your repo and i permit that but i dont permit you submitting my work to IBM and getting dupplicates of the project.
+I got a slight problem with some people just forking this repo and submitting it to IBM.
+Forking the repo means copying it into your repo and I permit that but I don't permit you to submit my work to IBM and get duplicates of the project.
 The reason you paid for the course is that you wanted to learn about Machine Learning/AI and not that certificate.
 Remember the way you learn something is by practicing and failing.
-Your success is driven from your failures but what happens if you are successful first time?
-Well you wont have an alternative view to the problem or you will have a narrow path of an approach to the problem.
-While i did the Capstone.
-I consulted manuals on Matlab, Plotly, Dash, Gunicorn etc ...
-I took it to the next step and put the dashboard on the cloud i even wrote some modules for this Capstone experiementing.
-When you do the work put in the grind/hours thats when you learn alot and absorb in your brain.
+Your success is driven by your failures but what happens if you are successful the first time?
+Well, you won't have an alternative view to the problem or you will have a narrow path of an approach to the problem.
+While I did the Capstone.
+I consulted manuals on Matlab, Plotly, Dash, Gunicorn, etc ...
+I took it to the next step and put the dashboard on the cloud I even wrote some modules for this Capstone experimenting.
+When you do the work put in the grind/hours that's when you learn a lot and absorb it in your brain.

-Dont be a cheater and submit my repos, a person wrote a mail to me regarding this problem always remember its not the certificate which is important.
-Its you the carrier of the skills taking that knowledge to your working place/Personal Company(for entrapreneurs).
+Don't be a cheater and submit my repos, a person wrote a mail to me regarding this problem always remember it is not the important certificate.
+It is you the carrier of the skills taking that knowledge to your working place/Personal Company(for entrepreneurs).
 If you are having a problem with the notebooks feel free to consult my notebooks and learn from your mistakes.

 Best Regards

 Ashlin Darius Govindasamy
 </p>